jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds_internetaccess.md

 ### Configure the auto-update facility

-Enable Auto Update so the Spotlight Diagnostic Server will receive minor updates (scripts and configuration) automatically.
+[Enable Auto Update][enterprise_cfgds_autoupdate] so the Spotlight Diagnostic Server will receive minor updates (scripts and configuration) automatically.

 ### Configure uploading to Spotlight Cloud

 Monitor Spotlight connections in a web browser or Spotlight Mobile.
 Upload performance data for health check analysis.
+See [Upload to the Spotlight Cloud][enterprise_cfgds_spotlightcloud].

 ## How to ensure the Spotlight Diagnostic Server is appropriately configured to access the Internet